Probate

 Closing

-When the Personal Representative has finished completing the probate duties, your Spokane probate attorney assists in you in preparing a final report for the court and arrange for the closing of the probate.
-Closing the probate properly is critical to securing court approval for the Personal Representative’s work and relieving them of responsibilities at the end of the probate process.
+When the Personal Representative has finished completing the probate duties, your Spokane probate attorney will assist you in preparing a final report for the court and arrange for the closing of the probate.
+Closing the probate properly is critical to securing court approval for the Personal Representative's work and relieving them of responsibilities at the end of the probate process.